FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Experiments

-When interpreting mass spectral data, practitioners will annotate each peak in the spectrum with a substructure to explain what happened during fragmentation.
-FraGNNet's latent distribution $P_{\theta}(n|f)$ provides a map from formulae $f$ to DAG nodes $n$ and their associated subgraphs $G_n$. $P_{\theta}(n|f)$ can be interpreted as a peak annotation distribution (see Figure~\ref{fig:spec_example} for an example), with the mode $\argmax_n P_{\theta}(n|f)$ identifying the subgraph that contributes most to the peak located at $\text{mass}(f)$.
+Fragment annotations provide greater model interpretability than formula annotations.
+FraGNNet's latent distribution $P_{\theta}(n|f)$ naturally provides a map from formulae $f$ to DAG nodes $n$ and their associated fragments $G_n$. $P_{\theta}(n|f)$ can be interpreted as a fragment annotation distribution, indicating the likelihood of fragment $G_n$ contributing to a peak centered around $\text{mass}(f)$ (see Figure~\ref{fig:spec_example} for an example).
+However, the ground truth distribution $P(n|f)$ is generally unknown and difficult to measure experimentally.
+In principle, it is possible for multiple fragments (with the same molecular formula) to contribute to the same peak, meaning that the true $P(n|f)$ is not necessarily degenerate.

-It is difficult to evaluate the correctness of peak annotations (human-derived or otherwise) without additional experimental analysis \cite{cyclization2}.
-However, we can measure the \textit{consistency} of annotations across models that perform equally well.
-Inter-model differences in latent distributions that do not affect overall C2MS performance are indicative of ambiguity in the fragmentation process.
-Similar to how ensembles can be used to estimate prediction uncertainty \cite{nn_ensemble}, identifying annotation inconsistencies across a group of models with comparable average performance could be a useful strategy for flagging unreliable annotations.

-To investigate annotation consistency, we trained two separate ensembles of 15 FraGNNet-D3 models.
-The \textit{Standard Ensemble} is composed of models without entropy regularization ($\alpha_{n|f} = 0$).
-The \textit{Entropy Ensemble} is composed of five models with high entropy ($\alpha_{n|f} < 0$), five models with low entropy ($\alpha_{n|f} > 0$), and five models without regularization ($\alpha_{n|f} = 0$).
-Aside from entropy regularization, all models use the same optimization hyperparameters and only differ by initialization seed.

-Table~\ref{tab:ensemble_annotation_comparison} demonstrates how these two ensembles achieve comparable average cosine similarity, but differ significantly in annotation distribution $P_{\theta}(n|f)$.
-The Entropy Ensemble experiences more variability in latent entropy $\hat{H}_{\theta}(n|f)$, with a coefficient of variation that is roughly twice as large as that of the Standard Ensemble.
-Trends in entropy are reflected in annotation agreement: the Entropy Ensemble has a lower average rate of annotation consensus than the Standard Ensemble (0.745 vs 0.818).
-Additionally, the average fraction of individual models that agree with the ensemble majority vote is lower in the Entropy Ensemble (0.922 vs 0.939).
-These trends are also reflected in the isomorphic annotation distribution $P_{\theta}(\tilde{n}|f)$ (Appendix~\ref{s:peak_annotation_consistency_continued}), although the entropy variations and resulting annotation disagreements are lower in comparison to those associated with $P_{\theta}(n|f)$.

-Altogether, these results demonstrate how ensembles can be used to identify unreliable FraGNNet structure annotations.
-Furthermore, they suggest that ensembling models with different latent entropies can improve sensitivity to annotation ambiguity without sacrificing performance.